Dark Web Marketplaces and COVID-19: before the vaccine: Examples of listings related with COVID-19 in dark web marketplaces

 \subsection{COVID-19 specific listings}

 The most popular category of COVID-19 specific listings was \textit{PPE}, which included mainly face masks.
-We detected that 91\% of listings did not specify the amount of masks sold.
-Within those who declared the amount sold, we found listings selling small quantities of masks, like ``KN95 Face Mask for Corona Virus box of 50'' priced at $50$ USD, while others proposed wholesale deals, as in ``AFFORDABLE 20 BOXS OF SURGICAL FACE MASK (WHOLESALE PRICE)'' in which 5000 masks were available at $2,000$ USD.
+We detected listings selling small quantities of masks, like ``KN95 Face Mask for Corona Virus box of 50'' priced at $50$ USD, while others proposed wholesale deals, as in ``AFFORDABLE 20 BOXS OF SURGICAL FACE MASK (WHOLESALE PRICE)'' in which 5000 masks were available at $2,000$ USD.

+The second most popular COVID-19 category was \textit{guides on scamming} and includes listings explaining how to stole several kinds of COVID-19 related relief funds.
+Specifically, a subset of these listings were about the Small Business Administration loan in the USA.
+They provided step-by-step instructions, with constant updates to ensure the scam activities were effective.
+One listing in particular suggested: ``I do not recommend taking more than 10,000 of the approved amount, because after that cashing out becomes a little harder.''
+The price of this listing was 113 USD.

+MagBo was the only DWM selling listings in the \textit{web domains} category.
+These listings may cause a potential threat to public health.
+They may be the actor of several phishing activities or sell scams.
+Examples of these web domains were ``coronavintheworld.com,'' ``covid-conspiracy.net,'' and ``coronavirusmasks.in.''
+Prices of these domains were low and less than 10 USD.

-The second most popular COVID-19 category was \textit{medicines}, composed mostly by chloroquine, hydroxychloroquine, and azythromicin.
-Like \textit{PPE}, 84\% of the times vendors did not specify the quantity sold.
-When they did, it usually was for wholesale deals, as in ``9000 tabs hydroxychloroquine 200mg (USA AND CANADA ONLY)`` where 9,000 tabs were sold for 1,194 USD.
+Listings on the \textit{medicines} category were composed mostly by chloroquine, hydroxychloroquine, and azythromicin.
+We registered several wholesale deals, as in ``9000 tabs hydroxychloroquine 200mg (USA AND CANADA ONLY)`` where 9,000 tabs were sold for 1,194 USD.
 The smallest quantity we detected was 50 pills ``chloroquine 50pills for 250\$,'' sold at 250 USD.
 We also noticed that vendors often specified the size of the pill, being it 200mg, 250mg, or 500mg.
 The azythromicin was usually sold together with hydroxychloroquine as a prescription against COVID-19.
 One example of it was ``hydroxychloroquine sulfate 200mg and azithromycin 250mg,'' where an unknown quantity of these drugs was sold for $40$ USD.